| |

 betray others into the hands of the beast (Matthew 24:23-26).

+"See to it that no one misleads you."
 The word for apostasy that Paul uses at 2 Thessalonians

 2:3 is "apostasia," and means basically the act and/or the condition